Lurkars/ghs-server/README.md

 Execute the `jar`-file with your Java Runtime Environment or run `java -jar ghs-server-*.jar` in your terminal.

+### Serve client

+The server is also capable of serving the client.
+To do so, just download zip file of [Gloomhaven Secretary Release](https://github.com/Lurkars/gloomhavensecretary/releases) and extract next to the `jar`-executable in folder `gloomhavensecretary`.
+Afterwards GHS is accessible under `http://{your-ip}:{server-port}/index.html` (`http://localhost:8080/index.html` with default values).

 ### Run headless

 To run the server in headless mode, just set `-Djava.awt.headless=true` parameter for execution.
 For example  `java -jar ghs-server-*.jar -Djava.awt.headless=true`.